 In the context of Buddhism and religious spirituality, Bodhgaya has an eminent stature.
-Bodhgaya Tourism offers the most authentic and historic centers of Buddhism and many other sects.
+Bodhgaya tourism offers the most authentic and historic centres of Buddhism and many other sects.
 Bodhgaya is one of the main pilgrimages of Buddhists.
 As a place, Bodhgaya has a soul of its own and is soaked in peace and charm.

-The place has been documented through out history and references to it can be found in the accounts of the Chinese pilgrims Faxian and Xuanzang.
-The area was the heart of a Buddhist civilization for a number of centuries until Turkic armies occupied it during the 13th century.
+The place has been documented throughout history and references to it can be found in the accounts of the Chinese pilgrims, Faxian and Xuanzang.
+The area was the heart of a Buddhist civilisation for a number of centuries until Turkic armies occupied it during the 13th century.

-Such eminent legacy makes Bodhgaya tourism a place that a keen traveler can not bypass.
-Several centuries after Buddha's passing away, the Maurya Emperor Ashoka built a large number of monasteries and pillars as a tribute to Buddhism.
-The architectural splendor of the Barabar caves located in the Barabar Hills is second none with huge lofty arches a feat ahead of its times.
+Such eminent legacy makes Bodhgaya tourism a place that a keen traveller can not bypass.
+Several centuries after Buddha's passing away, the Maurya emperor Ashoka built a large number of monasteries and pillars as a tribute to Buddhism.
+The architectural splendour of the Barabar caves located in the Barabar hills is second to none with huge lofty arches a feat ahead of its times.

-The other main highlights of Bodhgaya Tourism are Mahabodhi Temple, Vishnupad Temple, Bodhi Tree, Dungeshwari caves temples and of course the Jama Masjid.
-Bodhgaya Tourism is an exciting package of many other attractions, such as 80 ft Statue of the Buddha, Lotus Tank, Buddha Kund, Chinese Temple & Monastery, Burmese Temple, Buddhist Monastery of Bhutan, Rajayatana, Brahm Yoni, International Buddhist House and Japanese Temple, Thai Temple and Monastery, Tibetan Monastery and an Archaeological Museum.
+The other main highlights of Bodhgaya tourism are Mahabodhi Temple, Vishnupad Temple, the Bodhi Tree, Dungeshwari Cave temples and of course, the Jama Masjid.
+Bodhgaya tourism is an exciting package of many other attractions, such as 80 ft statue of the Buddha, Lotus Tank, Buddha Kund, Chinese Temple & Monastery, Burmese Temple, Buddhist Monastery of Bhutan, Rajayatana, Brahm Yoni, International Buddhist House and Japanese Temple, Thai Temple and Monastery, Tibetan Monastery and an archaeological museum.

-Bodhgaya Tourism is an enthralling and enriching experience.
-A traveler visiting the place is most likely to fall in love with its tranquil glory and earthly charm.
-Rajgir, the place where Buddha preached, is 75 Kms from Gaya and a visitor can plan a short trip from Bodhgaya
+Bodhgaya tourism is an enthralling and enriching experience.
+A traveller visiting the place is most likely to fall in love with its tranquil glory and earthly charm.
+Rajgir, the place where Buddha preached, is 75 kms from Gaya and a visitor can plan a short trip from Bodhgaya.

 The months from October to March are the best to plan a getaway to Bodhgaya, though many other months can also be chosen if the tourists wish to witness some special festival.